decompil3d/lovelace-hourly-weather/README.md

 ## Color Options

-`colors` is specified as an object containing one or more of the keys listed below and values that are valid CSS colors.
+`colors` is specified as an object containing one or more of the keys listed below and values that are valid CSS colors or objects of foreground and/or background valid CSS colors.
 Invalid color values will be discarded and will trigger a warning.

+### Color value format

+Colors may be specified as a valid CSS color string or as an object with one or more of the following fields, each containing a valid CSS color string:

+- `foreground`: The color of the condition label text or icon
+- `background`: The color of the bar background during that span

+If color is specified as a plain string, it will be used for background.
+Foreground color defaults to the primary text color in your Home Assistant theme.

 Some conditions will default to whatever the value is of some other condition.
 For example, `fog` will default to whatever `cloudy` is.